mattbierner/seshet/README.md

 Memoization stores past results in a table to provide constant time lookup.
 In this problem, only the previous two values need to be stored.

+### Basic Memoization

 Seshat operates on an memoization data structure, so `fib` is rewritten to take the opaque memoization table as an argument.
-The memo table needs to be threaded though the continuations as well.
+The memo table is immutable, and needs to be threaded though the continuations.

 Vales are stored using two dimensional keys.
 The first part of the key is used for storing the value in a tree and the second part for looking up a specific instance of the value on a node.
-For example, have the first part be an array index and the second part be the arguments of a function.
 In the Fibonacci function, only one dimensional storage is needed.
-The first part of the key will be the Fibonacci number, 0, 1, 2, 3, ....
+The first part of the key will be the Fibonacci number, and the second will always be zero.

 Updating the `fib` function to take advantage of Seshat, before entering the Fibonacci logic, the memo table is checked.
 If a result is found, it is